acornjs/acorn/README.md

 - **allowImportExportEverywhere**: By default, `import` and `export` declarations can only appear at a program's top level.
 Setting this option to `true` allows them anywhere where a statement is allowed.

+- **allowAwaitOutsideFunction**: By default, `await` expressions can only appear inside `async` functions.
+Setting this option to `true` allows to have top-level `await` expressions.
+They are still not allowed in non-`async` functions, though.

 - **allowHashBang**: When this is enabled (off by default), if the code starts with the characters `#!` (as in a shellscript), the